OpenDDS/OpenDDS/README.md

 This release of OpenDDS has been tested under the following platforms and toolchains.
-OpenDDS is also used on additional platforms and compilers; contact the project for details about specific configurations.
+OpenDDS is also used on additional platforms and compilers; For general inquiries, GitHub Discussions (for questions) and Issues (for actual issues) are the best place to start.
+For specific platform and configuration support needs, see the Support section above for contact information.

 Linux family:
 * Ubuntu 22.04 LTS and 24.04 LTS (x86\_64)